 You can have the best MSP in the world, but if they don't offer the level of IT support that your company requires, then run in the opposite direction.

-After all, great IT services aren't going to cut it if you need constant availability from your MSP and it doesn't offer that.
+After all, great IT services aren't going to cut it if you need constant availability from your IT provider and it doesn't offer that.

-That's why some businesses will need to find an MSP that has 24/7 services.
+That's why some businesses will need to find a managed services provider that has 24/7 services.
 Other companies can eschew this feature, but it's up to you to determine if you want to be with an MSP that might be unavailable in the moment you need them most.

 That's not to say that this is a guaranteed deal breaker for all companies, but some definitely need that around-the-clock personal connection, and if that describes you and your business, then don't settle for anything less.

-Once you've found your MSP, the journey isn't over.
+Once you've found your managed services partner, the journey isn't over.

-This last item on the list is the most important: Determine that the MSP you have is the best one for you.
+This last item on our Managed IT checklist is the most important: Determine that the MSP you have is the best one for you.

 These questions need to be constantly asked about your MSP.
 Don't get complacent.
 Remember that an MSP is there to enhance your business.
 If you don't feel that they're providing you with everything you need, don't be afraid to drop a provider and move on.
 MSPs can be extremely helpful, but at the end of the day, you have to make the decisions about what's best for your company.